Frequently Asked Questions

 6. Contact us!
 If you would like any advice at all on introducing Japanese at your school, even as a club or enrichment activity, we would be delighted to help you.
 We can provide advice on lesson planning, where to find suitable resources, how to teach Japanese language and even assist you in finding a teacher.
 Click here to view our contact details.

-Click here to view our information sheet about support available for schools with Japanese
+Click here to view our Step-By-Step Guide for Schools looking to start Japanese

 Our school is thinking of starting a new language.
 Why should we consider Japanese?